 What will happen if I miss the filing deadline?

 Well, there would be penalties.
 Apart from your tax due, you have to pay 25% of the amount + 20% interest per annum.

 This is applicable to amended returns as well.
 By failing to include some computations, thereby causing you to file an amended return, you’d have to pay for a penalty.

 In addition, neglecting to file the return will likewise require you to pay for a penalty, which is 50 percent of the tax due.
 So you definitely have to file and pay your taxes on time.

 Is there an easier way to file the BIR form 1701 and pay my income tax return?

 Yes!
-You can rely on Taxumo when it comes to filing and paying your taxes.
-Whether that be tax computation, filing, and settling your dues, Taxumo has products tailor-made to meet your tax filing needs as a self-employed, professional, or a small-business owner.
-You can use Taxumo Premium to file your BIR Form 1701.
-Just send in your receipts and our complete solution will take care of all your tax needs, so you can focus on growing your business.
+You can rely on Taxumo when it comes to preparing and filing your tax forms.
+Whether that be tax computation or filing, Taxumo has products tailor-made to meet your tax filing needs as a self-employed, professional, or a small-business owner.

 Just follow the steps here: